A Football Manager Guide to the Football Manager Staff Responsibilities & Backroom Advices

 - General Coaches (except GK coaches)

 Training tips can always be useful no matter if you are a Football Manager veteran or not.
-In this circumstance it relates to the staffs knowledge about the training of the players at the club.
-A change of training philosophy (new focus in team training, match preparation and individual training focuses) will not impact the staff’s level of training knowledge, nor will the level be impacted if the staff is completely new at the club (most prominently a bug?).
-The staff responsible to provide tips about training will give you advices about match preparations and general training as well as individual training focus.
-For example will the staff recommend you to put a player on a specific additional training focus which he thinks will be beneficial for his current player role and duty or to improve his performance on the pitch according to his individual preferred playing styles.
+In this circumstance it relates to the staffs knowledge about the training of the players and the team.
+The staff responsible to provide tips about training will give you advices about match preparations, general training as well as individual training focuses such as traits to add – providing you with tips on how the player can be improved by heighlighting his weaknesses.

-Available staff for training are:
+Preferred backroom staff for training are:

 - Assistant Manager